 Creating an Unlocked Package

-- Open the Artifacts tab and click on New to create a new Artifact record.
+- Open the Packages tab and click on New to create a new Package record:

-- Source Org Credential: The org credential from where the metadata of the artifact is going to be retrieved.
+- Source Org Credential: The org credential from where the metadata of the package is going to be retrieved.

-- Artifact Repository: This is the repository where the artifact will be stored.
+- Package Repository: This is the repository where the package will be stored.

-- Artifacts can be saved in a single repository or independently in different repositories.
+- Packages can be saved in a single repository or independently in different repositories.

-- The metadata of each artifact is saved in a folder labeled with the artifact name.
+- The metadata of each package is saved in a folder labeled with the name of the package.

-- Target Dev Hub Org: Copado's org credential for the Dev Hub which will be used to create and store the package and its versions.
+- Target Dev Hub Org: The org credential of the dev hub org which will be used to create and store the package and its versions.

 - Source Api Version: The API version the source of your package is compatible with.
 This field is important if you are using a metadata type that has changed in a recent Salesforce release.

-- Other relevant fields in a package Artifact record.
+- Other relevant fields in the Salesforce Package record:

 - Package Id: Related package identifier.
-Being used as a package Id for package version creation and also used in the sfdx-project.json file as a package alias.
+It is used as a package Id for package version creation and also used in the sfdx-project.json file as a package alias.

-- Package Namespace: Not required for unlocked packages.
+- Package Namespace: This field is not required for unlocked packages.

-- No Namespace: Enables the package creation with no namespace; available only for unlocked packages.
+- No Namespace: Enables the creation of a package with no namespace and is available only for unlocked packages.

 - Sfdc Login Url: The login URL that the force:auth commands use.
-If not specified, the default is login.salesforce.com.
+If this is not specified, the default will be login.salesforce.com.
 Override the default value if you want users to authorize to a specific Salesforce instance.

 - Click on Save.

-Once you have created an unlocked Artifact record, you can start loading metadata
+Once you have created the unlocked package, you can start loading metadata:

-- From the unlocked Artifact record, click on Manage Metadata.
+- From the Package record, click on Manage Metadata:

 - Select the metadata you want to include in your package.
-For example, we can create a Service package that will contain classes, objects, fields, custom labels and so forth, related to Cases.
+For example, you can create a Service package which classes, objects, fields, custom labels and so forth, related to cases.

 - Once you have selected all the necessary components, click on Save.
 Copado will create a new folder in the master branch of the selected Git repository and will commit the selected metadata from the source org credential.

-- Click on the Back button to return to the unlocked Artifact record.
+- Click on the Back button to return to the record page.